• Skip to primary navigation

 Recipe

-A wooden serving board with nine Santa Hat Brownies
+A wooden serving board with eight Santa Hat Brownies.

 Strawberry Santa Hat Brownies